ICJIA/icjia-gata-next-2020/temp/technical-assistance.md

 ## COST

-Participants in these workshops can register free of charge.
+Free.

 ## HOST A TRAINING

-Partner with ICJIA to host a training.
+Partner with ICJIA to host an in-person training.
 Community outreach to promote registration and encourage local participation also will be needed.

 Requirements: